Scott A. Hale

 Eckerd College, BSc.
 2008: I graduated summa cum laude with a Bachelors of Science and majors in Computer Science, Spanish, and Mathematics with minors in Law & Justice and Computational Science (2004-2008).
 My cumulative GPA was 4.0 on a scale of 4.0.

-Senior Data Scientist, 2016-present: I analyze structured and unstructured large-scale data in order to answer social science and computer science research questions at the Oxford Internet Institute, University of Oxford.
+Senior Data Scientist and Research Fellow, 2016-present: I analyze structured and unstructured large-scale data in order to answer social science and computer science research questions at the Oxford Internet Institute, University of Oxford.
 I supervise postgraduate students and postdoctoral researchers, develop and execute my own independent research, teach postgraduate students, and publish in top-tier computer science conferences and social science journals.
+Since 2017, I direct the Social Data Science programme, which is a collaboration between the Oxford Internet Institute, Engineering Science, Statistics and other University departments.

-Faculty Fellow, 2016-present: I am a Faculty Fellow at the Alan Turing Institute.
-The Turing Institute is a new, national center of excellence in data science.
-It is a cooperation between five universities (Oxford, Cambridge, UCL, Edinburgh, and Warwick) and the EPSRC.
+Turing Fellow, 2016-present: I am a Fellow at the Alan Turing Institute, a new, national center of excellence in data science.
+Founded by five universities (Oxford, Cambridge, UCL, Edinburgh, and Warwick) and the EPSRC, the Institute has grown to more than 13 British universities.

 Data Scientist, 2015-2016: In this role at the Oxford Internet Institute I developed my own independent research agenda on multilingualism and user experience, mobilization and collective action, visualization, and network analysis.
 I also supervised postgraduate students and teach courses on statistics (using R), accessing research data using Python, and information visualization.